mhusseinsh/CarND-Extended-Kalman-Filter-Project/README.md

 * **Dataset 1**: The car begins moving to the right forming an infinity shape, and the order of the measurements begin with a RADAR measurement sent first followed by LiDAR measurement and so on.
 * **Dataset 2**: The car begins moving to the left forming an infinity shape, and the order of the measurements begin with a LiDar measurement sent first followed by RADAR measurement and so on.

+Here is a screenshot of how the data look like:

+![alt text][dataset]

+The simulator will be using this data file, and feed main.cpp values from it one line at a time.

+Each row represents a sensor measurement where the first column tells you if the measurement comes from radar (R) or lidar (L).

+For a row containing radar data, the columns are: **sensor_type, rho_measured, phi_measured, rhodot_measured, timestamp, x_groundtruth, y_groundtruth, vx_groundtruth, vy_groundtruth, yaw_groundtruth, yawrate_groundtruth2.**

+For a row containing lidar data, the columns are: 2**sensor_type, x_measured, y_measured, timestamp, x_groundtruth, y_groundtruth, vx_groundtruth, vy_groundtruth, yaw_groundtruth, yawrate_groundtruth.2**

+Whereas radar has three measurements **(rho, phi, rhodot)**, lidar has two measurements **(x, y)**.

 ## Protocol
 Below is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.